IBMDevConnect/publiccloudsolutionsworkshop/lab3-cfmigration/README.md

 Here, fetch the  `CLUSTER` from the previous lab steps - <https://github.com/IBMDevConnect/publiccloudsolutionsworkshop/tree/master/lab2%20-%20iks%20creation>

-	Note that for login to the IBM Kubernetes Services cluster using the `ibmcloud login` command, you may be asked to get an SSO login token.
+Note : For login to the IBM Kubernetes Services cluster using the `ibmcloud login` command, you may be asked to get an SSO login token.
 The commands that are listed in steps 2 and later are using the environment variables that are set above.
 If you have defined these environment variables, you should be able to run the commands as-is, directly cut-and-pasted from the `result.html` browser page to the bash prompt of the cfmigrationtool container.

 ![Output1](images/terminal1.png)